-- a) Any applicant who is not offered a place at their highest preferred primary school will automatically be placed on the waiting list of that school. - b) Sefton Admissions Team will operate a waiting list for every oversubscribed included within this scheme, from the time that places are allocated in April, until the end of the first term of the 2024 academic year (end of December 2024).
+- a) Any applicant who is not offered a place at their highest preferred primary school will automatically be placed on the waiting list of that school. - b) Sefton Admissions Team will operate a waiting list for every oversubscribed included within this scheme, from the time that places are allocated in April, until the end of the first term of the 2025 academic year (end of December 2025).
 The waiting list will be maintained in accordance with the school's admission criteria and if a place becomes available, it will be offered to the next child on the list. - c) The offer of any place from a waiting list will be made via telephone, email, or letter.
 If no response is received within 1 week, the applicant will be removed from the waiting list as a declined offer, and the next applicant will be contacted automatically and offered the place. - d) The governing bodies of voluntary aided (or academy) faith schools, which are not included within this scheme, may maintain an individual waiting list for their school. - e) Waiting lists MUST, by law\, be held and maintained in priority order, using the school's admissions criteria.
 A waiting list cannot be ordered based on the date an application was submitted.
-Waiting lists are subject to change at any time as other applications are added/removed or due to changes of circumstances.
+Waiting lists are subject to change at any time as other applications are added, removed or due to other changes of a child's circumstances.
 Therefore, a child can move up or down on a waiting list.
 If a place becomes available, it will be offered to the next child on the waiting list. \As per the School Admissions Code 2021. - f) All other applications that are made outside of the normal admissions round (In Year admissions) should be submitted directly to Sefton Admissions Team.
 These applications, where appropriate, will be added onto a school's waiting list (in admissions criteria order, as above).
 If a place becomes available it will be offered to the next child on the waiting list.
 The applicant will be contacted as described in part c) above.

-Timetable for Coordinating Primary School Admissions 2024
+Timetable for Coordinating Primary School Admissions 2025

-Table 1: Timetable for Coordinating Primary Admissions 2024
+Table 1: Timetable for Coordinating Primary Admissions 2025

-Date Activity 15 January 2024 The NATIONAL closing date for primary applications 19 January 2024 All paper application forms (and pupil lists) submitted directly to primary schools, MUST be sent to Sefton LA 9 February 2024 Sefton LA exchanges applicant information with other Local Authorities 19 February 2024 Sefton LA will aim to make available the application and preference information to Sefton VA & academy faith schools (church schools who apply their own admissions criteria) by this date 23 February 2024 No changes can be made to existing applications after this date 11 March 2024 Date by which all VA & academy faith schools must return their rankings to Sefton LA If rankings are not received by this date, there is no guarantee they can be included in the initial allocations for national offer day By 3 April 2024 Date by which decisions will be sent to other Local Authorities By 16 April 2024 Sefton LA informs Sefton primary schools of the children offered places at their school 16 April 2024 National Offer Day Email notifications sent to parent(s)/carer(s) who applied online and for applicants who did not apply online, an offer letter will be posted by Sefton LA From 17 April 2024 Processing begins of any late applications/late changes received on or after 24 February 2024 Summer Term 2024 Independent appeal hearings take place
+Date Activity 15 January 2025 The NATIONAL closing date for primary applications 20 January 2025 Any paper application forms submitted directly to primary schools MUST be sent to Sefton LA by this date By 7 February 2025 Sefton LA will exchange application information with other Local Authorities 21 February 2025 FINAL date to receive any changes to applications No changes can be made to existing applications after this date 24 February 2025 Sefton LA will aim to make available the application and preference information to Sefton VA & academy faith schools (church schools who apply their own admissions criteria) by this date 14 March 2025 Date by which all VA & academy faith schools must complete and submit their rankings to Sefton LA If rankings are not completed by this date, there is no guarantee they can be included in the initial allocations for national offer day By 4 April 2025 Date by which decisions will be sent to other Local Authorities By 16 April 2025 Sefton LA informs Sefton primary schools of the children offered places at their school 16 April 2025 National Offer Day Email notifications sent to parent(s)/carer(s) who applied online and for applicants who did not apply online, an offer letter will be posted by Sefton LA From 22 April 2025 Processing begins of any late applications/late changes received on or after 22 February 2025 Summer Term 2025 Independent appeal hearings take place